nicolasiskandar/nabla/docs/BUILTINS.md

 # Builtins Reference

-Runtime functions for I/O, math, statistics, linear algebra, and autodiff.
+Runtime functions for I/O, math, statistics, linear algebra, and finite-difference.

 All builtins are available without `extern` declarations.
 Output is written to `stderr`.